IoannisLimniatis/cse4001_fall2025-using-the-process-api-Practicing-with-fork-exec-and-wait/README.md

 3. Write another program using `fork()`.The child process should print “hello”; the parent process should print “goodbye”.
 You should try to ensure that the child process always prints first; can you do this without calling `wait()` in the parent?

+	We can make the child process print "hello" first by using sleep(1), which delays the parent's call, causing the child output to appear first.

 ```cpp
 #include <stdio.h>
 #include <stdlib.h>